-- 1 In the DAServer Manager, navigate to the channel. - a Expand DAServer Manager, expand the node group, and then expand Local (or the remote computer name). - b Expand the DAServer and then expand Configuration. - 2 Select the channel.
-The right pane shows the channel parameters. - 3 In the Adapter list, click the appropriate adapter. - 4 Click the Save icon.
+- 1 In the DAServer Manager, navigate to the channel. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer and then expand Configuration. - 2 Select the channel.
+The right pane shows the channel parameters.

+- 3 In the Flow Control box, type or select a flow option. - 4 Click the Save icon.